fernandoacorreia/blog/content/posts/learning-golang-part-17.md

 I have 10 apples.
 ```

-Notice what the `Printf` statement is printing out the value of the `text` variable between single quotes.
+Notice that the `Printf` statement is printing out the value of the `text` variable between single quotes.
 The `text`
 variable, in turn, contains the result of the `Sprint` statement.

+Also notice how spaces were explicitly added where needed.

 # Sprintln